Natalie Maines

-Natalie Louise Maines (born October 14, 1974) is an American singer.
-She is the lead vocalist for the all-female country band The Chicks.
+Natalie Louise Maines (born October 14, 1974) is an American musician.
+She is the lead vocalist for the country band the Chicks.

 In 1995, after leaving Berklee College of Music, Maines was recruited by the Dixie Chicks to replace their lead singer, Laura Lynch.
 With Maines as lead vocalist, the band earned 10 Country Music Association Awards and 13 Grammy Awards for their work between 1998 and 2007.

 In 2006, with Maines still acting as lead singer, the Dixie Chicks released Taking the Long Way.
 The album subsequently won five Grammy Awards (including Album of the Year).
-The Chicks album Gaslighter was released on July 17, 2020.
-Maines released a solo album, Mother, on May 7, 2013.
+The Dixie Chicks' new album, Gaslighter was released on July 17, 2020.
+As a solo artist, Maines released the album, Mother, on May 7, 2013.